braindead-cc/bcc/README.md

 <!-- end joke -->

+### Compliant

+BCC adds absolutely no project-specific extensions to the original Brainfsck (with the exception of the '#' command).

 ### Fast compilation

-- compiling [`samples/lostkng.b`](samples/lostkng.b) with the C backend takes less than on a second with `bcc c -O2 samples/lostkng.b > lostkng.c`.
+- compiling [`samples/lostkng.b`](samples/lostkng.b) with the C backend takes less than a second with `bcc c -O1 samples/lostkng.b > lostkng.c`.

 <!-- TODO: add more benches -->